Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of polynomial systems

 Combining Theorem~\ref{cor-solvdegIh} and Theorem~\ref{theorem-bayerstillman}, one obtains bounds on the solving degree.
+Our bounds assume that the ideal generated by the (homogenized) system is in generic coordinates.
+Notice that this assumption is likely to be satisfied for systems of equations coming from multivariate cryptography, at least over a field of sufficiently large cardinality.
+In fact, multivariate schemes are often constructed by applying a generic change of coordinates (and a generic linear transformation) to the set of polynomials which constitutes the private key.

-For the sake of clarity, we give a homogeneous and an inhomogeneous version of the result.
-Since the proofs are very similar, we only give the proof in the inhomogeneous case.
+For the sake of clarity, we give a homogeneous and a non-homogeneous version of the result.
+Since the proofs are very similar, and in fact more complicated in the non-homogeneous case, we only give the proof in the latter case.